FxMorin/carpet-fixes/README.md

 # Carpet-Fixes
-[Fabric Carpet](https://github.com/gnembon/fabric-carpet) extension mod which attempts to fix as many vanilla bugs as possible!
+[Fabric Carpet](https://github.com/gnembon/fabric-carpet) extension mod which attempts to fix as many vanilla minecraft bugs as possible!

-Feel free to contribute by adding as many fixes as you want
+If you enjoy the mod, help me out by giving this project a star, thanks.

 Join my discord for more information, updates, and discussion on the mod [FX's Discord](https://discord.gg/vurv5pdFpa)